 The great depth of ocean trenches creates an environment with water pressures more than 1,000 times greater than the surface, constant temperatures just above freezing, and no light to sustain photosynthesis.
 While this may not seem like conditions suitable to life, the combination of extremely high pressure, the gradual accumulation of food along trench axes, and the geographical isolation of hadal systems are believed to have created habitats with an extraordinarily high abundance of a few highly specialized organisms.

-Many have evolved surprising ways to survive in these unique environments.
+Many of the organisms living in trenches have evolved surprising ways to survive in these unique environments.
 Recent discoveries in the hadal zone have revealed organisms with proteins and biomolecules suited to resisting the crushing hydrostatic pressure and others able to harness energy from the chemicals that leak out of hydrocarbon seeps and mud volcanoes on the seafloor.
 Other hadal species thrive on the organic material that that drifts down from the sea surface and is funneled to the axis of the V-shaped trenches.

 Knowledge of ocean trenches is limited because of their depth and their remoteness, but scientists do know they play a significant role in our lives on land.
 Much of the world’s seismic activity, for example, takes place in subduction zones, which can have devastating impacts on coastal communities and even the global economy.
 Seafloor earthquakes generated in subduction zones were responsible for the 2004 Indian Ocean tsunami and for the 2011 Tohoku Earthquake and tsunami in Japan.
 By studying ocean trenches, scientists can better understand the physical process of subduction and the causes of these devastating natural disasters.